nautobot/nautobot/nautobot/docs/development/apps/api/views/nautobotuiviewset.md

 Django REST Framework provides the ability to decorate a method on a ViewSet with `@action(detail=True)` to add the method as a view to the ViewSetRouter.
 This method must return a fully rendered HTML view.

-Below is an example of adding a custom action view to the plugin ViewSet.
+Below is an example of adding a custom action view to an App's ViewSet.
 A few considerations to keep in mind:

 * The method name is the `action` in Django REST Framework terms.
 * The `action` will be used for [template lookup](#template-naming-for-nautobotuiviewset)